RobotecAI/o3de-genai-gems/docs/newFeature.md

 # `GenAIFramework Gem` adding a feature
 Adding a new feature is similar to creating a vendor.
 The feature needs to be registered with the `GenAIFramework` and implement the `FeatureBase` interface.
-It uses the `ConversationBus` and `AIModelAgentBus` to communicate with the UI and models.
+It uses the `ConversationBus` and `AIAIAgentBus` to communicate with the UI and models.

 ## Flow
 The feature gets the message from the user using the `OnNewMessage` EBus event.
-This message can be then modified and sent to the agent using `AIModelAgentBus::Events::SendPrompt` event.
+This message can be then modified and sent to the agent using `AIAIAgentBus::Events::SendPrompt` event.
-The response from the agent is then received using the `OnPromptResponse` EBus event.
+The response from the agent is then received using the `OnAIResponse` EBus event.
 This response can be further processed, sent back to the agent or the process can finish by calling the `ConversationNotificationBus::Events::OnFeatureResponse` event.

 ## Implementing the feature